tlicata/bidpitch/README.md

 Henderson's [Chord][chord] provides a nice [core.async][async]
 wrapper.
 I'm not sure if it was necessary but it was very convenient.

-Also on the front-end I experimented with Facebook's [React.js][react] and David Nolen's [Om][om] for a UI rendered by pure functions.
-Also not necessary, but they were very nice.
+On the front-end I experimented with Facebook's [React.js][react].
+I initially used [Om][om] as a ClojureScript interface, but that is no longer being actively maintained, so I moved to [Reagent][reagent].
+The [Hiccup][hiccup] syntax definitely feels like an improvement.

 [pitch]: http://en.wikipedia.org/wiki/Pitch_(card_game)
 [lockport]: http://en.wikipedia.org/wiki/Lockport_(city),_New_York